Voyant-Photonics/voyant-ros/README.md

 ### 2. Install the package dependencies

 #### Visualization Tools
-- For Foxglove visualization, install Foxglove from the [official website](https://foxglove.dev/download/)
+- For Foxglove visualization, install Foxglove Studio from the [official website](https://foxglove.dev/download/)
+- Alternatively you can also visualize the pointcloud over the Web using the Foxglove Web.
+Simply open the [Foxglove Web](https://app.foxglove.dev/) and connect to the default Foxglove websocket server at `ws://localhost:8765`
 - Install the ROS2-Foxglove bridge:
   ```bash
   sudo apt install ros-humble-foxglove-*